-Several existing shareholders and their affiliates have subscribed for, and have been allocated an aggregate of 4,787,875 ADSs in this offering.
-OrbiMed Entities and Casdin Partners Master Fund, L.P., our existing shareholders, have subscribed for, and have been allocated 1,515,151 ADSs and 1,363,636 ADSs, respectively, in this offering at the initial public offering price and on the same terms as the other ADSs being offered, representing approximately 11.2% and 10.1%, respectively, of the ADSs being offered in this offering, assuming the underwriters do not exercise their over-allotment option.
-Certain existing shareholders and their affiliates, including an affiliate of LYFE Capital, an affiliate of Lilly Asia Ventures, investment funds sponsored by CMB International Capital Corporation Limited and its affiliates and investment funds affiliated with Sequoia Capital China, have subscribed for, and have been allocated an aggregate of 1,909,088 ADSs in this offering at the initial public offering price and on the same terms as the other ADSs being offered, representing approximately 14.1% of the ADSs being offered in this offering, assuming the underwriters do not exercise their over-allotment option.
+Several existing shareholders and their affiliates have indicated an interest in purchasing up to an aggregate of US\$79 million of ADSs in this offering.
+OrbiMed Entities and Casdin Partners Master Fund, L.P., our existing shareholders, have indicated an interest in purchasing up to US\$25 million and US\$22.5 million, respectively, of the ADSs representing Class A ordinary shares in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
+Certain existing shareholders and their affiliates, including an affiliate of LYFE Capital, an affiliate of Lilly Asia Ventures, investment funds sponsored by CMB International Capital Corporation Limited and its affiliates and investment funds affiliated with Sequoia Capital China, have indicated an interest in purchasing up to an aggregate of US\$31.5 million of the ADSs representing Class A ordinary shares in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
+Such indications of interest are not binding agreements or commitments to purchase, and we and the underwriters are currently under no obligation to sell ADSs to any of these shareholders or their affiliates.